 If it is:

-• warning about something, it is best to show illustrations and photos in dark shades with great contrast.
+• Warning about something, it is best to show illustrations and photos in dark shades with great contrast.
 You can emphasize emotions and hyperbolize details in this case.
 Caricatures or semi-abstract designs are also appropriate.

-• informative, the best way to illustrate it is to pull out the quantitative metrics — percentages, volumes, etc. Various lists — for example, requirements and recommendations — can also be visualized well with infographics.
+• Informative, the best way to illustrate it is to pull out the quantitative metrics — percentages, volumes, etc. Various lists—for example, requirements and recommendations — can also be visualized well with infographics.
 You should not choose rich and contrasting colors, it is best to combine informative texts with pastel colors.

-• solemn, then you should use as much emotion and color as possible.
+• Solemn, then you should use as much emotion and color as possible.
 You can bring more dynamics to your illustrations by employing a symbol or gesture demonstrating happiness or joy.
 Bright and eye-catching colors are also worth using.

 Illustrations can fill the text with emotions, help the reader look at the problem from multiple angles, provide a visual comparison, and add value in many other ways.
 Basically, they help people to understand the text and save time.